 Danny Boyle to direct next Bond film

-Oscar-winning director Danny Boyle is to reunite with Daniel Craig for the 25th Bond film, which is due be released from 25 October 2019.
+Oscar-winning director Danny Boyle is to reunite with Daniel Craig for the 25th Bond film, which is due to be released from 25 October 2019.

 Boyle will also reunite with Trainspotting writer John Hodge, who is creating an original screenplay.